kubewarden/docs/src/tasks.md

 *As a policy author*

-- *end-to-end testing of your policy*: test your policy against crafted Kubernetes requests, and ensure your policy behaves as you expect.
-You can even test context-aware policies, that require access to a running cluster
+- *End-to-end testing of your policy*: Test your policy against crafted Kubernetes requests and ensure your policy behaves as you expect.
+You can even test context-aware policies that require access to a running cluster.
 - *Embed metadata in your Wasm module*: the binary is annotated with the permissions it needs to execute
 - *Publish policies to OCI registries*: the binary is a fully compliant OCI object and can be stored in OCI registries